hampoelz/LaTeX-Science-Template/README.md

 ➡ **Pre-configured LaTeX document** _- optimized for [VS Code](https://code.visualstudio.com/) editor and [Git](https://git-scm.com/)/[Github](https://github.com/) version control_

 > ℹ️ This project provides configurations and scripts to increase the productivity of power users and to make it easier for newcomers to get started with LaTeX.
-It is based on the template [`hampoelz/LaTeX-Template`](https://github.com/hampoelz/LaTeX-Template) with adjustments for technical and scientific use.
+It is based on the base template [`hampoelz/LaTeX-Template`](https://github.com/hampoelz/LaTeX-Template) with adjustments for technical and scientific use.
 The template contains, among other things, a fully integrated computer algebra system _([SageMath](https://www.sagemath.org/))_, which combines many highly specialized systems and numerical libraries and uses a Python-based language.

 > ❗ Important Notice
 >